boutproject/BOUT-dev/manual/sphinx/users.rst

      $ mpirun -np 2 ./conduction restart append

 which will then append any new outputs to the end of the old data files.
-For more information on restarting, see section [sec:restarting].
+For more information on restarting, see :ref:`sec-restarting`.

 To analyse the output of the simulation, cd into the ``data`` subdirectory and start IDL.
-If you don’t have IDL, don’t panic as all this is also possible in Python and discussed in section [sec:pythonroutines].
+If you don’t have IDL, don’t panic as all this is also possible in Python and discussed in :ref:`sec-pythonroutines`.
 First, list the variables in one of the data files:

 .. code-block:: idl